inlivedev/inlive-js-sdk/README.md

 # inlive-js-sdk
-Inlive JavaScript SDK for developing with inLive platform so our user can use it easily on building their own live streaming website or application that use web based technology.
+Inlive JavaScript SDK for developing with inLive platform so our user can use it easily on building their own live streaming website or application that use web based technology without worrying about the manual process of integrating our inLive APIs into their platform.

 ## Prerequisites